Adams Morgan: History

 After World War II and Brown v.
 Board of Education, racial desegregation began.
 When D.C. was formally desegregated, some white people abruptly left the area, others stayed and worked to integrate the neighborhood, and some African American and Hispanic people moved into the area.
 With cheaper housing, the area also became home to some artists and social activists.

 In 1948, Charles Lazarus founded Toys "R" Us in Adams Morgan.

 Aerial view of Adams Morgan and Kalorama in 1940.

 In the early 1950s, before desegregation, the neighborhood was considered "ritzy."
 Pursuant to the 1954 Bolling v.
 Sharpe Supreme Court ruling, district schools were desegregated in 1955.
 The Adams-Morgan Community Council, comprising both Adams and Morgan schools and the neighborhoods they served, formed in 1958 to implement progressively this desegregation.
 The boundaries of the neighborhood were drawn through four existing neighborhoods—Washington Heights, Lanier Heights, Kalorama Triangle, and Meridian Hill—naming the resulting area after both schools.

 In 1955, Herbert Haft founded Dart Drug in Adams Morgan.

 In the late 1960s, a group of residents worked with city officials to plan and construct the Marie H. Reed Recreation Center, an elementary school and recreational complex, named after the minister and civic leader.
 In 1967, the Ambassador Theater opened; it closed in 1969.

 After the 1968 Washington, D.C., riots, white flight continued.
+Neighbors banded together to form the Adams Morgan Organization to protect tenants and local parks from developers.